Architecture of Valencia, Spain

 Photo by Raffaele Nicolussi from Wikimedia Commons

 It’s not just the abundance of great architecture that draws people to Valencia, the city’s beaches are also some of the most popular in Spain.
 The closest beach to the city center is Playa de las Arenas, and the flat golden sands are great for lounging along the oceanfront.
-Running parallel with Valencia’s main beach is a 2 1/2 mile (4 km) long boardwalk lined with palm trees, benches, and other sitting areas.
+Running parallel to Valencia’s main beach is a 2 1/2 mile (4 km) long boardwalk lined with palm trees, benches, and other sitting areas.
 There are hotels, restaurants, and some residences along the path so the area stays lively well into the evening.

 4. El Cabanyal